trinodb/trino/core/docker/README.md

 ## Building a custom Docker image

-To build an image for a locally modified version of Presto, run the Maven build as normal for the `presto-server` and `presto-cli` modules, then build the image:
+To build an image for a locally modified version of Presto, run the Maven build as normal for the `trino-server` and `trino-cli` modules, then build the image:

 ```bash